-First, the premise is very poorly worded.
-Second, in the only way that the premise could be considered true, the conclusion is not reasonably based on it.
+First, the premise is very unclear, and I will explain what I mean.
+Second, in the only way I can see that the premise could be considered true, the conclusion does not seem to be reasonably based on it.

-First, the premise is poorly worded in that it seems to suggest that evidence is the only way to justifiably be convinced of something.
+First, the premise seems unclear in that it seems to suggest that evidence is the only way to justifiably be convinced of something.
 But note that rational thought cannot exist without reason behind it.
 If there is no rational creator god to rationally cause our beliefs, then there is ultimately no possible reason for our beliefs.